-As at 31 December 2014, the Company did not comply with the financial debt and EBITDA ratio as prescribed in the loan agreement with one bank.
-The Company received a waiver from the bank, stating that no sanctions will be imposed nor early repayment of the loan will be required for the mentioned violation.
-According to the letter, the Company complies with the loan covenants.
+As at 31 December 2015, the Company did not comply with the financial debt, EBITDA ratio and credit coverage ratio.
+The Company received a waivers from the banks, stating that the banks were informed about non-compliance before 31 December 2015 and that no sanctions will be imposed nor early repayment of the loan will be required for the mentioned violation.

-As at 31 December 2014, the Company complied with other loan covenants.
+As at 31 December 2015, the Company complied with other loan covenants.